ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 However, before jumping right into the results, we will quickly go over the modeling steps.

 Here is a random forest model.
+At the top of the cell there is a %%time which will time how long it will take for the code to execute.

+After doing that we will instantitate the random forest classifier and tune some parameters.
+We will set the criterion to entropy because it is a measure of the randomness in the information being processed.
+The higher the entropy, the harder it is to draw any conclusions from that information.

+The max depth parameter is the limit up to what depth every tree in the random forest will grow to.

+The final parameter I tuned was n_estimators.
+This is the number of trees that will be built before taking the maximum voting or averages of predictions.
+Higher number of trees gives  better performance but makes also makes the code slower.
 <img width="424" alt="Screen Shot 2021-03-16 at 7 54 11 PM" src="https://user-images.githubusercontent.com/52756457/111398488-926e1580-8691-11eb-8cab-e05425a95d98.png">

 The random forest model scored a 99.9% accuracy, 92.4% precision, and 74.4% recall.